Thomega35/ScreepsIA/README.md

 # Yet Another Screeps AI

 You will find here the script which control my units online and helped me learn Typescript.

+# Screeps Typescript Starter (Template)

+Screeps Typescript Starter is a starting point for a Screeps AI written in Typescript.
+It provides everything you need to start writing your AI whilst leaving `main.ts` as empty as possible.

+You can access the original project [here](https://github.com/screepers/screeps-typescript-starter)